fishiyama/thesis-suppl/README.md

 "Refreshing idea on Fourier analysis," Proc.
 21st IEEE CSPA, pp.1-4, 2025 https://arxiv.org/abs/2501.03514
 https://doi.org/10.1109/CSPA64953.2025.10933386
+``The "theoretical limit of time-frequency resolution in Fourier analysis" is thought to originate in certain mathematical and/or physical limitations.
+This, however, is not true.
+The actual origin arises from the numerical (technical) method deployed to reduce computation time. ...''

 “Maximum Entropy Method without False Peaks with Exact Numerical Equation”, J. Phys.: Conf.
-Ser., vol. 1438, 012031 (6pp), 2020 https://iopscience.iop.org/article/10.1088/1742-6596/1438/1/012031
+Ser., vol. 1438, 012031 (6pp), 2020 https://iopscience.iop.org/article/10.1088/1742-6596/1438/1/012031 ``The standard numerical maximum entropy method (MEM) still uses the Yule-Walker equation which contains rough approximation by Walker.
+The commonly used numerical equation contains additional modifications to reduce calculation cost.
+Nowadays, we have powerful computers and there is no reason to use the modified equation. ...''

 QR for this page
 ![qrcode_github com](https://github.com/user-attachments/assets/c9e5970a-99ba-45f9-8667-b3b2f394adc8)